jxjo/Xoptfoil2/docs/airfoil_optimization/optimization_task.md

 The default setting is that the target values of an operating point may also be exceeded ('allow_improved_target = .true.').
 In rare cases, it can be useful to reach a target value exactly and not to exceed it ('allow_improved_target = .false').

 {: .tip-title }
-> Tip: Design by Polar
+> Tip: Reverse engineering

-An interesting variant of optimization can be implemented with 'Target Objectives': Reverse engineering of a polar profile.
+An interesting variant of optimization can be implemented with 'Target Objectives': Reverse engineering of an airfoil.

 To do this, an existing polar curve, for example from a publication, is mapped with the help of 5-10 operating points and 'target_drag'.
 The optimizer then generates the airfoil associated with this polar curve.
 If the operating points are well chosen, the result is an amazingly good reproduction of the original airfoil.